the-expanse/SideQuestWiki/Beat-On,-What-is-that-and-how-do-i-install-it.md

  ![](https://cdn.discordapp.com/attachments/615234122604085262/621098047534923816/Screenshot_203.png)

-and flip it on again if not already, then click open beat On as shown below
+and flip it on again if not already, then click open Beat On as shown below

 ![](https://cdn.discordapp.com/attachments/608376262347587595/609093393183932446/Screenshot_1123.png)